 John Cropper

-John Cropper earned his Ph.D. from the University of Chicago and currently serves as an assistant professor of African History at the College of Charleston.
+John Cropper earned his Ph.D. from the University of Chicago and currently serves as an associate professor of African History at the College of Charleston.

 His research interests include the history of the environment, development and aid, energy use, and politics in French West Africa.